 On day 2, I meet with the 4 groups.
 This day is a time to go over what the students highlighted in the featured article.
 We have rich, and deep discussions about their thoughts, their questions, and their understanding of the text.
 I assign the students to find evidence from the text with some questions that I post.
 So they then go back to their seats with the purpose of finding that evidence.
 The students that I am not meeting with are still doing their choices, but it is just this day that they are doing this.

 On day 3, we meet as a whole class and discuss the evidence that students found.
 I then hand out an assessment that has most of the same questions, and one or two new ones.
 Their goal is to work independently to answer the questions and use support from the text.
-Students are highly engaged during this reading time and work hard to re-read the text again, find evidence, and write it down into meaningful sentences.
-It is easy for me as a classroom teacher to offer support to anyone that needs it in a quick and easy way.
+Students are highly engaged during this reading time.
+They work hard to re-read the text again, find evidence, and write it down into meaningful sentences.
+It is easy for me to offer support to anyone that needs it in a quick and easy way.
 I am not tied down by reading groups during this hour.

 For fiction text, I used the Notice and Note reading program and we did a whole class novel together.
 This lead to many creative ways to hold discussions about the book we were reading.
 I could do partner share, group share, whole class share, and guided reading groups as well.
 The students loved using sticky notes to track their signposts and enjoyed the discussions we had about the literary elements in the book.
 Once again, I wasn’t tied down to only seeing students for 15-20 minutes.
 I could be actively engaged with them during the whole hour block.

 Since implementing these approaches this school year, my students scores have gone up on both the DRA and STAR assessments.
-Through four months of teaching, my class as a whole has gone up over .5 in scores on the STAR assessment with the greatest gains, believe it or not, with some of my lower readers!
+Through four months of teaching, my class as a whole has gone up over .5 in scores on the STAR assessment.

-It may not all work for all teachers, but Daily 5 was not working in my classroom and I am glad I made the switch.
+It may not all work for all teachers, but Daily 5 was not working in my classroom.
 I would love to hear your stories about what works in your upper elementary classroom in regard to reading instruction.